autogluon/autogluon/docs/api/autogluon.searcher.rst

    ...         reporter(epoch=e+1, accuracy=dummy_accuracy, lr=args.lr, wd=args.wd)

    Note that `epoch` returned by `reporter` must be the number of epochs done, and start with 1.
+Recall that a searcher is used by a scheduler in order to suggest configurations to evaluate.
 Create a searcher and sample one configuration:

-   >>> searcher = ag.searcher.SKoptSearcher(train_fn.cs)
+   >>> searcher = ag.searcher.GPFIFOSearcher(train_fn.cs)
    >>> searcher.get_config()
    {'lr': 0.0031622777, 'wd': 0.0055}

    Create a scheduler and run this toy experiment:

    >>> scheduler = ag.scheduler.FIFOScheduler(train_fn,
-   ...                                        searcher = searcher,
+   ...                                        searcher=searcher,
    ...                                        resource={'num_cpus': 2, 'num_gpus': 0},
    ...                                        num_trials=10,
    ...                                        reward_attr='accuracy',
    ...                                        time_attr='epoch')
    >>> scheduler.run()

+   Note that `reward_attr` and `time_attr` must correspond to the keys used in the `reporter` callback in `train_fn`.

-   When working with `FIFOScheduler` or `HyperbandScheduler`, it is recommended to specify the searcher by the `searcher` argument (string identifier) and `search_options`, instead of creating the searcher object by hand:
+   When working with `FIFOScheduler` or `HyperbandScheduler`, it is strongly recommended to have the scheduler create its searcher (by specifying `searcher` (string identifier) and `search_options`), instead of creating the searcher object by hand:

    >>> scheduler = ag.scheduler.FIFOScheduler(train_fn,
-   ...                                        searcher = 'skopt',
+   ...                                        searcher='bayesopt',
    ...                                        resource={'num_cpus': 2, 'num_gpus': 0},
    ...                                        num_trials=10,
    ...                                        reward_attr='accuracy',